philmayes/hypercube-viewer/README.md

 ### Visibility

 * **Show faces, edges, corners:** Control what is drawn.
 * **Show coordinates:** Show the coordinates of every point.
-Points may overlap for, say, a cube in orthogonal view.
+The points may overlap for, say, a cube in orthogonal view.
 Avoid this by using perspective view and/or rotating the object so that every point is at a different place on screen.
-* **Show intermediate steps:**
+* **Show intermediate steps:** Draw the intermediate steps of moves and rotations.
+Note that this may slow the operation, especially when the hypercube has a large number of dimensions.
 * **Show center:** Show the centerpoint of the hypercube.
 * **Perspective view:** Choose whether the hypercube is projected as a perspective or orthographic view.
 * **Show vanishing point:** When perspective view is selected, show the vanishing point.
 * **Depth of perspective:** Controls the amount of perspective.
 The vanishing point is placed at this value times the screen width.
-* **Amount of ghosting:** As the hypercube moves, the program can leave a ghost image that fades out.
+* **Amount of ghosting:** As the hypercube is moved, the program can leave a ghost image that fades out.
 0 indicates no ghosting, and with 10, no fading takes place.
+* **Rotation per click:** The rotation in degrees per click.
+* **Resizing during rotation:** The program can resize the object during rotation.
+This gives the amount by which the object is scaled.
+The rotation is slower because of this.
+Note that when intermediate steps are shown, a fraction of the scaling takes place for every step, making it much slower.
+When there are a large number of dimensions, the speed is even worse.
+This speed slowdown does not show in recorded videos.

+### Movement

+* The object can be rotated around various planes, moved, zoomed and shrunk.

+* **Replay** This button will replay all the movement and visibility actions from the beginning.
+* **Stop** This button will stop replay and also long movement operations.
+* **Begin Again** This button will forget all movement that you have done and start again.
+* **Replay uses original visibility settings** This checkbox chooses whether replay includes all changes to visibility settings that were made.
+When it is unchecked, replay takes place using the current visibility settings.

+### Recording to Video

+* **Frame rate of videos** Choose the frame rate which which videos are created.
+* **Record** Start recording to a video file whose name is time-stamped.
+* **Play** Play back the last recorded video file.
+* **View Folder** Open the folder where the video files are saved.